 while they feast with you

 To “feast” means to entertain sumptuously with.
-While they advocate false doctrine by wooing you into their system, they laugh up their sleeves.
-Often people with money go for false teachers because they cater to their depravity.
+Apostates advocate false doctrine by wooing you into their system through social contact.
+Often people with money go for false teachers because they cater socially to their depravity.
 They break others down with wine and dine; they love to woo others.

-People love false teaching because much false teaching justifies sinful lifestyles.
+People love false teaching because copious false teaching justifies sinful lifestyles.

-People who go into false teaching to justify their sin ultimately end in misery.
-They think that they are having a ball, but the results of sin take their toll.
+People use false teaching to justify their sins but ultimately end in misery.
+They think they are having a ball, but the results of their sinful lifestyle take its toll.
 To gain greater pleasure, they go deeper and deeper into sin.
-Whether it is gambling, booze, or immorality, they need more and more to satisfy themselves.
-They finally reach a stage where nothing satisfies them.
+Whether it is reckless gambling, heavy drinking, or immorality, they need more and more to satisfy themselves.
+They finally reach a stage where nothing satisfies them anymore.
 Some commit suicide.
-They have nothing or no one for which they live.
+They have nothing or no one for whom they live.

 It isn’t easy to distinguish sheep from goats anymore.
 Saved sheep wear goatskins, and unsaved goats wear sheepskins.
 It is difficult to tell the difference between saints and sinners anymore.